zhengtianyu1996/PostureRecognition/README.md

 Tip: `Train-Fall` means only the `Falling` label accuracy in train set.
 Because this project puts more focus on the `Falling` posture.
 ### 4-5 HOW TO USE IT
 1. Please use Anaconda to create a new environment.
-Open the cmd, `cd` to the main foler where the *PostureRecognition.yml* is.
+Open the cmd, `cd` to the main folder where the *PostureRecognition.yml* is.
   ```conda env create -f PostureRecognition.yml```
   Then a new env is available.
 No matther which IDE you are using, make sure to run the `.py` file in the new env.
 2. run `./data/sample_reduce.py` to generate the training data.
 Because the data in `./data/Samples/` contains many 'Walking' and 'Standing' labels.